top of page

 Benefits of Remote Counselling

-Remote counselling isn’t the right fit for everyone, but for many it’s a practical, supportive way to access therapy.
-If you’re curious, I’m happy to talk through what might work best for you
+Remote counselling isn’t right for everyone, but for many people it’s a practical, supportive way to access therapy.
+If you’re unsure, we can talk together about what might work best for you.

 1.